Dead to Me (album): Background and recording

 The songs on Dead to Me were recorded and ready to put out by October 2010 but the band had to wait until the following April for the album's release.
 Lead singer Cathal Cully claims this was the reason for the album's title, stating that, in the intervening time, the band had grown tired of the songs and was experimenting with a different sound, meaning that "Dead to Me literally was dead to us by the time it was committed to wax".

 Opening track "Lawrence" was named after Felt singer Lawrence, with Cully explaining that the song was a homage to the British band's song "All the People I Like Are Those That Are Dead" from the 1986 album Forever Breathes the Lonely Word.
 It was used in a 2013 advertising campaign for the Northern Ireland Tourist Board.

 "I Lose" was written in response to San Francisco band Brilliant Colors' song "You Win", for a split 7-inch single featuring both bands.

-Reception
+Critical reception

 Dead to Me has received mostly positive reviews.
 The album currently has a 75 out of 100 on the review aggregating site Metacritic, indicating "generally favorable reviews".